-This document presents the ACT assessment methodology for lending and capital market activities.
-It includes the rationales, definitions, indicators and guidance for the sector-specific aspects of performance, narrative and trend scorings, and is specific to the banking methodology.
+This document presents the ACT assessment methodology for investing activities.
+It includes the rationales, definitions, indicators, and guidance for the sector-specific aspects of performance, narrative and trend scorings, and is specific to the investing methodology.

 It was developed in compliance with the ACT Guidelines for the development of sector methodologies which describe the governance and process of this development, as well as the required content for such documents.